Ninouchkaia/portfolio/CV/04_Postdoc_INSERM/06 _Sarscov2Interactome/README.md

 ---

 ## Reference
-*Verstraete N.*, et al. *Systemic Cellular Perturbations Induced by SARS-CoV-2 Proteins across Host Pathways.*
+*Ghavasieh A.*, et al. *Multiscale statistical physics of the pan-viral interactome unravels the systemic nature of SARS-CoV-2 infections.*
 *Communications Physics (Nature)*, 2021.
 [DOI:10.1038/s42005-021-00582-8](https://www.nature.com/articles/s42005-021-00582-8)

+---

 # SARS-CoV-2 Host Interactome – Reproducible Analysis Pipeline

 This repository provides a strict and fully reproducible pipeline for computing **viral–host interactors**, **multi-order network propagation**, and **functional enrichment (Reactome / GO)** for SARS-CoV-2 and a panel of human viruses.
 The workflow combines **Python** (NetworkX, Pandas) and **R** (clusterProfiler, ReactomePA), and is designed for publication-grade systems biology analysis.

 ---